stephdavid/english-words/README.md

 * Connected to NLP Translation API using fetch - https://rapidapi.com/gofitech/api/nlp-translation and validation.
 * Changed two more alerts to modals (as they had the same message, one modal) - I tried to make the modal text a variable to no avail.
 * A couple of issues - TODO later perhaps - unsure how to have a variable representing Modal text so that I don't have to build more than one modals though at this point there is only one other.
 Similarly, I found myself how to repeat a fetch().
 How can I reuse a fetch for different APIs instead of creating multiple fetches.
+* Populated the definition and translation sections
+* Added local Storage (set and get and clear)

 ---